TD First Class Travel Visa Infinite Card Review

 as long as you are a TD First Class Travel Visa Infinite Cardholder

-The product of TD's partnership with Expedia, the TD First Class Travel Visa Infinite Card is a match made in heaven for travelers.
+The product of TD's partnership with Expedia, the TD First Class Travel Visa Infinite Card is a great card for travelers.
 It comes with a host of travel benefits including a flexible points program, generous sign-up bonus and impressive travel insurance coverage.

 This credit card taps into one of the largest travel tools out there - Expedia.
 Not only can card holders use their points to purchase travel products on Expedia for TD, when they make a purchase they earn nine points per dollar spent.
 That’s one of the quickest ways to earn travel points in Canada!
 Keep in mind that Expedia for TD has all of the flights, hotels and travel packages that the regular Expedia site has.
 Fortunately, there are no black out dates or other limitations when booking.
 Points never expire and can go towards taxes and other fees.
 If travel isn’t for you, you can also redeem points for merchandise and gift cards through TD.
 However, this way, you won’t get as much value for your purchase.

-When you obtain the TD First Class Travel Visa Infinite, you will receive a welcome offer of 20,000 points after your first purchase.
-For purchases outside of Expedia for TD, cardholders earn a meger three points per dollar spent.
+When you obtain the TD First Class Travel Visa Infinite, you will receive a welcome offer of 20,000 points after your first purchase and 80,000 TD Points when you spend $5,000 within 180 days of Account opening.

 While enjoying your travels abroad, you will benefit from travel insurance as well with the TD First Class Travel Visa Infinite.
 The main travel insurance coverage includes medical emergency, travel accidents, trip cancellation, car rental insurance, delayed or lost baggage and trip interruption.
 During your flights, you also can access lounges at a discounted price.